Thanksgiving lessons jettison Pilgrim hats, welcome truth

 “Too many may have lost the civilizational self-confidence needed to celebrate the Pilgrims,” Cotton said.

 School officials say they aren’t changing history, but adding parts that have been left out.
 Standard social studies textbooks have included little about Native Americans, and alternatives were long elusive.
-Teachers say that’s changing, thanks to Native scholars who have authored children’s books, lesson plans and other materials.
+Teachers say that’s changing, thanks to native scholars who have authored children’s books, lesson plans and other materials.

 In Massachusetts this year, every public school is getting copies of a new state history book co-written by a Wampanoag author and historian.
 The book was published to coincide with the 400th anniversary of the Mayflower’s arrival, but it notably begins thousands of years earlier, with the history of the Wampanoag people.

-Many schools are also adding lessons on Native cultures through the year, including around Columbus Day, which some districts now mark as Indigenous Peoples Day.
+Many schools are also adding lessons on native cultures through the year, including around Columbus Day, which some districts now mark as Indigenous Peoples Day.
 More are also looking for ways to bring Indigenous voices directly into the classroom.

 Before the pandemic, schools around Boston hosted annual visits from Annawon Weeden, a performing artist and member of the Mashpee Wampanoag Tribe.